Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 About 252 million years ago, the Permian Triassic extinction event destroyed 96% of marine species and 73% of terrestrial vertebrate species.
 Most likely, numerous eruptions became the cause of extinction.
 The air was filled with ash and carbon dioxide.

 There was little sunlight, plus lava was flowing everywhere.
 Anyone could die in this environment.
-Dinosaurs then arrived to replace the destroyed species, but enormous dinosaurs divided the planet among themselves.
+Dinosaurs then arrived to replace the destroyed species, but enormous dinosaurs divided the planet.
 The continents also moved.

 175 million years ago

 So by the Jurassic Period, about 199 to 145 million years ago, huge herbivorous dinosaurs were roaming the Earth; smaller, mean-as-crap carnivorous dinos were stalking the herbivores.
-The oceans were full of giant squid and ichthyosaurs and long-necked plesiosaurs.
+The oceans were full of giant squid, ichthyosaurs, and long-necked plesiosaurs.
 The air was full of pterosaurs and the first birds.
 There were mammals!
 Small ones, but they were all over the place.
 It wasn’t our time to shine.

 100 million years ago

-For instance, about 100 million years ago, angiosperms, or flowering plants, first appeared, and they did well.
+For instance, about 100 million years ago, angiosperms, or flowering plants, first appeared and did well.
 Mainly since flying insects evolved with them, providing an excellent vehicle for reproduction.
 It is a great example of another ecological principle, co-evolution.
 But dinosaurs liked to eat the old-fashioned gymnosperms.
-With the dinos out of the picture, mammals and birds were free to take over.
-It is where flora and fauna on Planet Earth started looking a lot more like they do today.
+With the dinos out of the picture, mammals and birds could take over.
+It is where Planet Earth’s flora and fauna started looking much more like they do today.

 Since then, climate fluctuations, extinction events, and the evolution of many animals and plants, including humans.
 Oddly enough, on a geological scale, that brings us to today.
 Ecology is all about action and reaction: an asteroid hits, and much stuff happens because of it.